Stones River National Battlefield: Cemetery

 Within park boundaries is Stones River National Cemetery, 20.09 acres (81,300 m2) with 6,850 interments (2562 unidentified).
 Just outside the cemetery proper is the Hazen Brigade Monument (1863), the oldest surviving American Civil War monument standing in its original location.
 The 32nd Indiana Monument at Cave Hill National Cemetery in Louisville, Kentucky is a year older.
 An earlier monument was erected after the First Battle of Manassas in Virginia but is no longer extant.
 Also, veterans from Army of the Cumberland erected the U.S. Regular Brigade Civil War Monument.

 The cemetery was established on March 29, 1864, by the order of Major General George H. Thomas.
 Under the supervision of Chaplain William Earnshaw, the 111th Regiment United States Colored Troops disinterred bodies from the battlefields of Stones River, Murfreesboro, Franklin, Shelbyville, Tullahoma and Cowan.
 Reburials began in 1865 and were completed by 1867.

-At the time, most of the Confederate dead were taken to their home towns or to the nearest southern community.
+At the time, most of the Confederate dead were taken to their hometowns or to the nearest southern community.
 Some, however, were buried in a mass grave south of town.
 They were later reinterred in another mass grave, Confederate Circle in Evergreen Cemetery in Murfreesboro.
 In November 1867, the bodies of 1,360 Union soldiers were removed to Stones River from Rose Hill Cemetery in Columbia, Tennessee, where a national cemetery had earlier been planned.

 The cemetery was transferred from the War Department to the National Park Service on August 10, 1933.